Bastian-Hilder/TuringUnstableThinFilmFronts/README.md

 ### Supplementary Material

-The Supplementary Material for the article containing the explicit expressions for the coeffients and the eigenvalues of the linearisation about the mixed modes is available [in this repository](https://github.com/Bastian-Hilder/TuringUnstableThinFilmFronts/blob/4aee854da1a4afe367ea77802eb0ad60ea9047d2/supplement.pdf).
+The Supplementary Material for the article containing the explicit expressions for the coeffients and the eigenvalues of the linearisation about the mixed modes is available [here](https://github.com/Bastian-Hilder/TuringUnstableThinFilmFronts/blob/4aee854da1a4afe367ea77802eb0ad60ea9047d2/supplement.pdf).

 ### Videos